microsoft/industry/fsi/docs/serviceEnablementFramework.md

 ### Design
 This section explains the design phase of the controls

+Understand what should be:
+1. Azure policy
+2. Identity related
+3. Outside of ARM related
+4. Internal processes

 ### Implementation
 This section explains the implementation phase of the controls

+Highlight the architecture and how it is implemented. simplified assignment process focus on the right policy effects show how to create custom policy and how to assign it

 #### Enablement and acceleration
 This section explains the enablement and acceleration phase of the controls